Start out by making some cross cuts into the top of the spam.

 Once the spam has been in the smoker for 2 hours, it is finished.

-Slice the smoked ham and serve with crackers or make a sandwich out of it.
+Slice the smoked spam and serve with crackers or make a sandwich out of it.

-I never thought I would like smoked spam.. smoke really does make a difference!
+I never thought I would like spam.. smoke really does make a difference!